crescentflare/DynamicAppConfig/README.md

 ### Automated testing

-The library is ready for automated testing using Espresso (for Android).
+The library is ready for automated testing using Espresso (for Android) and UI testing (for iOS).
 The example project provides a demonstration on how to modify the configuration within automated test scripts.
-Automated testing for iOS will be added later as well.

 ### Security